biow0lf/rails-auth/README.md

 With changes from me:

 1. Factories instead fixtures.
 Read as: FactoryBot instead of Rails Fixtures.
 2. Specs instead tests.
-Read as: RSpec instead Minitest
+Read as: RSpec instead Minitest.